Right Angled Triangle

 What is the Formula for a Right-Angled Triangle?

-The formula used for a right-angled triangle is the Pythagoras formula.
-It states the square of the hypotenuse is equal to the sum of the squares of the other two sides.
-The Pythagoras formula is (Hypotenuse)2 = (Base)2< + (Altitude)2.
-This formula has given the Pythagoras triplets such as 3, 4, 5.
+The formula which is used for a right-angled triangle is the Pythagoras theorem.
+It states that the square of the hypotenuse is equal to the sum of the squares of the other two sides.
+This means, (Hypotenuse)2 = (Base)2 + (Altitude)2.

-How do you Find the Area of a Right-Angled Triangle?
+How to Find the Area of a Right-Angled Triangle?

 Can a Right Triangle have Two Equal Sides?